mlay1904/ifoHack_team/README.md

 # ifoHack_team
 Repository for ifohack 2023.
-Team: Aziz, Joey, Zelda and Max.
+Team: Aziz, Joey, Zelda, Leo and Max.

-Joey in.
+#Outline of our project.
+We tried to find the most relevant Variables to predict land prices in Berlin.
+We ended up defining
+1. Population
+2. Population under 30
+3. The restaurant rate per 10000
+4. Crime rate per 1000
+5.